The parser output.

 The resulting value if it was found or a list of errors during parsing.

-• Finds and retrieves the first unused token that could be transformed.
-That token will now be consider used.
-This variant of the function is asynchronous using Promise.
 This is a variant of {@linkcode Args#findMapAsync} that allows for a Result to be returned.

 Output type.